18F/identity-pki/doc/adr/0006-pushvspull.md

-# Push vs. Pull deployment architecture
+# Architecture Decision Record 6: Push vs. Pull deployment architecture

 > Whenever possible, login.gov should decentralize the power to change environments
 > by using a pull model for managing changes.